Phellodendron amurense

 Phellodendron amurense is a species of tree in the family Rutaceae, commonly called the Amur cork tree.
 It is a major source of huáng bò (黄柏 or 黄檗), one of the 50 fundamental herbs used in traditional Chinese medicine.
-The Ainu people used this plant, called shikerebe-ni, as a painkiller.
+The Ainu people used its fruit, called "shikerebe-ni" (in Ainu, sikerpe), as a painkiller.
 It is known as hwangbyeok in Korean and (キハダ) kihada in Japanese.

 It is native to eastern Asia: northern China, northeast China, Korea, Ussuri, Amur, and Japan, the Amur cork tree is considered invasive in many parts of North America.
 The State of Massachusetts lists it as a noxious weed.

 Medicinal use

 It has been used as a Chinese traditional medicine for the treatment of meningitis, bacillary dysentery, pneumonia, tuberculosis, tumours, jaundice and liver cirrhosis.